Some compact-like properties in non-archimedean functional analysis: Abstract

 \section{Abstract}

-In this paper, we shall prove some properties of local compactoids and c-compact sets.
-At first, we define some concepts similar to the local compactoidity or the c-compactness, and study relationships between these concepts and the original ones.
+First, we define some concepts similar to the local compactoidity or the c-compactness, and study relationships between these concepts and the original ones.
 As a result, we find a characterization of the local compactoidity when its coefficient field is spherically complete.
 Moreover, from the point of view of the minimum principle, we give a necessary and sufficient condition for the c-compactness under a suitable condition.
-Secondly, we will try a new approach to a non-complete local compactoid, which gives us a different perspective than before.
+Secondly, we try a new approach to a non-complete local compactoid, which gives us a different perspective than before.
+Thirdly, we study the non-archimedean Goldstine theorem and Eberlein-\v{S}mulian theorem.
+Consequently, if the coefficient field is spherically complete, we get results completely different from the classical ones.
+Finally, we give a new result about the closed range theorem by using epicompactness.